rom1mouret/mpcl/README.md

 # Meaning-preserving Continual Learning (MPCL)

 This is a follow-up to [domain_IL](https://github.com/rom1mouret/domain_IL).
-The core idea remains the same but it is framed a bit differently.
+The core idea remains the same but it is framed differently.

 ```diff
 + 2021 Feb update: MPCL rules are now explained in the slides.
 + 2021 March update: the slides now introduce the problem with intuition pumps.
 ```
 Link to [MPCL_v1_slides.pdf](MPCL_v1_slides.pdf)

-### Situated meaning

 MPCL posits that latent representations acquire meaning by acting on the outside world.